 - an experimental frame of mind, as finding a better approach involves trying new ideas or methods

-Wait time for a learning strategies advising appointment may be 1-3 weeks, or longer during midterm and final exams.
+Wait time for an academic skills appointment may be 1-3 weeks or longer during midterm and final exams.

-To maximize your opportunity to meet with a learning strategies advisor and allow you time to practice new strategies, students are welcome to book up to one appointment per week and two per month with the same advisor.
-In exceptional circumstances, the advisor may adjust this policy.
+To maximize your opportunity to meet with an academic skills specialist and allow you time to practice new strategies, we recommend that students book up to one appointment per week and two per month with the same specialist.
+In exceptional circumstances, the specialist may adjust this policy.

-Undergraduate and graduate students of all faculties, writing proficiencies, and levels of academic achievement at Queen’s University use the Writing Centre’s popular one-to-one consultation service.
+Undergraduate and graduate students of all faculties and levels of academic achievement and writing proficiency at Queen’s University use SASS’s popular writing service.
 These free, confidential appointments are specific to individual student needs, but commonly include topics such as

 - understanding an assignment